Change to mobile app impression counting

 - Currently, DFP mobile app impression counting methodology can vary by ad format.

-- After this change, DFP counts a mobile app impression when the ad content has begun to load and at least some part of it is displayed within the user's view.
+- After this change, DFP counts a mobile app impression when the ad content has begun to load and at least some part of it (one pixel) is displayed within the user's view.

 Summary and timeline of changes

-All DFP networks started using the new method for Ad Exchange ads
+DFP uses the new impression counting method for Ad Exchange ads

-Counting for other Ad Exchange impressions not filled by DFP aren't affected, even if the Ad Exchange account is linked to a DFP network.
+Counting for other Ad Exchange impressions requested directly from a mobile app, not through DFP, remain unaffected, even if the Ad Exchange account is linked to a DFP network.

-In 2018, all other mobile app ads served through DFP and Ad Exchange direct requests will adopt this new counting methodology.
+In 2019, all other mobile app ads served through DFP (including reservation and programmatic guaranteed impressions) will adopt this new counting methodology.

 Assess the impact for your network